-To a certain extent, the Group's operational results are influenced by its ability to sell residential units, which for the six-month period ended 30 June 2017 and for the six-month period ended 30 June 2016, amounted for 1% and 6% of the Group's total revenues, respectively.
+To a certain extent, the Group's operational results are influenced by its ability to sell residential units, which for the six-month period ended 30 June 2018 and for the six-month period ended 30 June 2017, amounted for 6% and 1% of the Group's total revenues, respectively.
 The supply of new apartments in the different markets in which the Group operates and the demand on such markets affect apartment prices.
 The demand for apartments is further impacted by fluctuations in interest rates, the availability of credit and the mortgage market in general.
-For example, the Group's residential revenues decreased steadily over the last few years due to the slowdown in the sale of residential properties coupled with an increase in discounts which had to be granted to purchasers of the Group's apartments in order to facilitate sales as well as completion of sale of almost all residential projects in previous periods.
+For example, the Group's residential revenues decreased steadily over the last few years due to the slowdown in the sale of residential properties coupled with an increase in discounts which had to be granted to purchasers of the Group's apartments in order to facilitate sales.